jhudsl/tidyversecourse/docs/02-get-data.md

 ## # … with 44 more rows
 ```

-Then we get the values from each column of the data table. html_nodes acts as a CSS selector.
+Then we get the values from each column of the data table.
+The `html_nodes()` function acts as a CSS selector.
 The "table" class returns two tables from the webpage and we specify that we want the second table.
-From `out` we select the first in the list and store this as a tibble.
+From the object `out` we select the first in the list and store this as a tibble.

 Now that we have gathered all the raw data we will need for our second case study, let's save it using the `here` package: